jagadishb09/Masters_Thesis/README.md

 # Master's_Thesis:
-A mechanized proof of curve length of a rectifiable curve in ACL2(r)
+A mechanized proof of the curve length of a rectifiable curve in ACL2(r).

 Files description: